 "Spontaneity is the name of the game," according to Dr. Michael Amster of Warrenton Pediatrics in Virginia.
 "The best imagination-cultivating activities are ones in which the child drives the play.
 Setting the stage for them starts to define the rules."

-Parents and babysitters alike can use these six ideas to set a child's imagination in motion:
+Parents and babysitters alike can use these six ideas and activities to set a child's imagination in motion:

 - Play Charades